 Your healthcare provider or a member of the healthcare team can place a device around the abdomen that can measure the pulse of vertebrates.

-Normally, the stress-free check will last for 20 minutes.
+Usually, the stress-free check will last for 20 minutes.
 However, if your baby is not active or asleep, you should probably extend the exam by 20 minutes (in the hope that your baby can become active) to ensure the results are correct.
-Your health care provider may stimulate the baby by inserting a noise generating device in the abdomen.
+Your health care provider may stimulate the baby by inserting a noise-generating device in the abdomen.

 After the program